Brian Routh: Performance artist

 Routh started his career in 1971 as a performance artist.
-After inventing the character of Harry Kipper with Martin Von Haselberg on an acid trip in Frankfurt, they developed the iconic Kipper Kids.
+After inventing the character of Harry Kipper with von Haselberg on an acid trip in Frankfurt, Germany, they developed The Kipper Kids.

 Routh embarked on solo work primarily in the mid-1970s.
 Von Haselberg and Routh reunited in 1977 to appear as the Kipper Kids in a film by Richard Elfman called Forbidden Zone, which was released in 1982.

-In 1980 Routh began to perform as a solo artist again in between Kipper Kids appearances.
-He performed at Lincoln Center in New York City, as well as theatre festivals in Germany, Italy and at the Art Cologne.
-In 1982 The Kipper Kids were cast in a unique variety show promoted by HBO, entitled "The Mondo Beyondo Show", featuring and hosted by Bette Midler.
-Routh was also involved in writing and starring in three projects for HBO and Cinemax, and he performed in several films alongside Van Haselberg as The Kipper Kids.
+In 1980, Routh began to perform as a solo artist again in between Kipper Kids appearances.
+He performed at Lincoln Center in New York City, as well as theatre festivals in Germany and Italy, and at Art Cologne, an art fair in Cologne, Germany.

+In 1982, The Kipper Kids were cast in a unique variety show promoted by HBO, entitled The Mondo Beyondo Show, featuring and hosted by actress and singer Bette Midler.
+Routh was also involved in writing and starring in three projects for Cinemax and HBO, and he performed in several films alongside von Haselberg as The Kipper Kids.